julianperrott/WowClassicGrindBot/README.md

 ## 4. Configure the Addon Reader

+The bot reads the game state using small blocks of colour shown at the top of the screen by an Addon.
+This needs to be configured.

 1. Delete the existing config.json file found in c:\WowClassicGrindBot\BlazorServer, we are going to recreate it.
-This is important as your screen may not be 1920 x 1080.
+This is important as your screen may not be the same size as mine 1920 x 1080.
-2. Edit the batch script in c:\WowClassicGrindBot\BlazorServer called run.bat, change it to point at where you have put the addon folder e.g.
+2. Edit the batch script in c:\WowClassicGrindBot\BlazorServer called run.bat, change it to point at where you have put the repo BlazorServer folder e.g.

         start "C:\Program Files (x86)\Google\Chrome\Application\chrome.exe" "http://localhost:5000"
         c: